awslabs/duvet/design/witness/decisions.md

 is not reachable and never enters;
 one on the lines that support the needed invariant is, and does.
-How precise this can be depends on the granularity of the prover's graph — if loop 1 carries five invariants and loop 2 needs one, whether only that one and its dependencies enter the closure depends on whether the five are five nodes or one — and that granularity is unexplored, for Verus included.
+How precise this can be depends on the granularity of the prover's graph — and for Verus that granularity is now known: see Decision 18.

 ---